Moving To > Costa Rica

 About Costa Rica

-Bordered by Nicaragua, Panama, Caribbean Sea and the Pacific Ocean, Costa Rica is located on the Central American isthmus.
-Cerro Chirripo is not only the highest point of Costa Rica but also the fifth highest peak in Central America.
+Bordered by Nicaragua, Panama, the Caribbean Sea and the Pacific Ocean, Costa Rica is located in Central America, and is also comprised of several outer lying islands.
+The beautiful country’s landscape includes hills, valleys, forests, mountains, volcanoes, wetlands and plains.
+Cerro Chirripo is not only the highest point of Costa Rica, but also the fifth highest peak in Central America.

-The prime industries in Costa Rica’s economy during recent times are pharmaceuticals, financial outsourcing, software development and ecotourism.
-The three main cash crops that contribute to Costa Rica’s economy are bananas, pine apples and coffee.
-The trade partners of Costa Rica are US, Netherlands, China, Mexico, Venezuela and Japan.
+The prime industries in Costa Rica’s economy are pharmaceuticals, financial outsourcing, software development and ecotourism, and the three main cash crops are bananas, pineapples and coffee.
+The trade partners of Costa Rica are the US, Netherlands, China, Mexico, Venezuela and Japan.

 Custom Regulations for Costa Rica:

-- Passport (include all pages) for all members of the family
+- Passport (for all members of the family)

-- Inventory (in Spanish or English) indicating value declared for customs and showing complete contents of cartons and the exact number of cartons in the liftvan or container
+- Inventory (in Spanish or English, indicating value declared for customs, showing complete contents of cartons and the exact number of cartons in the lift van or container)

-- Include brand name, serial #, model and price of the electronic equipment and electrical appliances
+- Include brand name, serial number, model and price of all electronic equipment and electrical appliances

-- Letter authorizing destination agent to clear shipment
+- Letter authorizing the destination agent to clear shipment

-- *NOTE: ALL DOCUMENTS MUST BE COMPLETED ORIGINALS.
+ALL DOCUMENTS MUST BE COMPLETE ORIGINALS.
 COSTS FOR ANY DELAYS DUE TO INCOMPLETE OR INCORRECT DOCUMENTS WILL BE CHARGED TO THE CUSTOMER

 - Narcotics and drugs